 You may have seen my recent post “Benefits Of A Day-Of Wedding Coordinator” by Elizabeth Northrop of Kindred Blooms and wondered to yourself, what’s the difference of a day-of coordinator and a wedding planner?
 Well today, Britt Jones of Britt Jones Co.
 Weddings is here to give us a little insight into those differences!
-As a wedding planner that has been featured in numerous facets of the wedding industry, most recently having her Britt Jones Bride featured on the cover of Arkansas Bride Magazine, she has a lot to say about the benefits of hiring a wedding planner for your wedding!
+As an Arkansas wedding planner that has been featured in numerous facets of the wedding industry, most recently having her Britt Jones Bride featured on the cover of Arkansas Bride Magazine, she has a lot to say about the benefits of hiring a wedding planner for your wedding!

 So without further ado, welcome Britt!